ikawrakow/mnist/README.md

 ```
 where
 * `num_iterations` is the maximum number of iterations to run.
 It is set by default to 200, but one should typically use more.
 If convergence is reached, the iteration will be terminated.
 * `n_add` is the number of augmented images to add per original `mnist` image.
-Note, however, that this is very hacky: if `n_add > 0`, `n_add` elasticly deformed images will be added.
-If `n_add < 0` (which one should always use), `-n_add` affine-transformed images will be added.
-If `n_add > 100`, then `n_add - 100` elastic deformations **and** `n_add - 99` affine transfromations will be added.
+Note, however, that this is very hacky: if `n_add > 0`, `n_add` elastically deformed images will be added.
+If `n_add < 0` (which one should always use), `-n_add` Affine-transformed images will be added.
+If `n_add > 100`, then `n_add - 100` elastic deformations **and** `n_add - 99` Affine transformations will be added.
 A big caveat is that I have not bothered implementing batching, so all augmented images are added, and the features are computed and held in RAM.
 This puts a limit on how much augmented data one can add (depending on RAM available).
-E.g., with 9 added affine transformations,one has 600,000 images, so 7.2 GB of RAM are needed for Type "0" pattern and 34.6 GB for the Type "4" pattern.
+E.g., with 9 added Affine transformations,one has 600,000 images, so 7.2 GB of RAM are needed for Type "0" pattern and 34.6 GB for the Type "4" pattern.
 * `lambda` is the Tikhonov regularization parameter.
 There is no precise science behind this, so determining good values is a matter of experimentation.
-Typically `lambda` should be in the ranhe `10...100`
+Typically `lambda` should be in the range `10...100`
 * `type` is the pattern type, so 0...4
 * `output_file` is the file name to use to store the trained model.
 If missing, `test.dat` is used
-* `random_sequence` is the random number sequence to use (for the random number generator used to generate random deformations and affine transformations).
+* `random_sequence` is the random number sequence to use (for the random number generator used to generate random deformations and Affine transformations).
 Should be left at zero, unless one wants to experiment with training multiple models using different sets of added augmented data, and then to combine the results somehow
 * `n_history` is the number of past iterations to keep in the L-BFGS history.
 100 is a good value for this
-* `max_translation` is the macximum translation contained in affine transformations expressed as a fraction of the image size.
+* `max_translation` is the maximum translation contained in Affine transformations expressed as a fraction of the image size.
 0.05 is the default value (so 1.4 pixels).

 To very quickly train a model:
 ```
 ./mnist_svm_train 200 0 100 fast_model.dat"
 ```
 No augmented data will be added.
 Run time is about 5 seconds on my Ryzen-7950X CPU and results in a model with a prediction error of 0.78%.
-Because we did not add any additional data, it is necessary to use a larger `lambda` (100 in this case) to avoid overfoitting.
+Because we did not add any additional data, it is necessary to use a larger `lambda` (100 in this case) to avoid overfitting.

 To train a small, but quite accurate model:
 ```
 ./mnist_svm_train 400 -19 10 small_model.dat 0 100 0.075
 ```
-This will add 19 affine transformations, so we have 1.2 million training samples for 12,000 free parameters.
+This will add 19 Affine transformations, so we have 1.2 million training samples for 12,000 free parameters.
 Hence, `lambda` can be relatively small (10 in this case).
 This runs in 112 seconds and produces a model with an error rate of 0.5%.

 To train the most accurate model (128+ GB of RAM required):
 ```